MetaSys-LISBP/PhysioFit/docs/method.rst

 of structure or complexity can be used to fit the data and then compared based on their AIC.
-The model with the lowest AIC value is considered the best-fitting model among the candidates.
+The model with the lowest AIC value is considered the best-fitting model among the candidates and should thus used to fit the dataset.
 However, it is crucial to consider the differences in AIC values between models, as models with low ΔAIC values (typically < 2) are considered to have similar support from the data.